saturday night video

 For this Friday Night Video, we’re going back a way, to the mid-nineties.
 Smashing Pumpkins had released Mellon Collie And The Infinite Sadness a fittingly grandiose title for an ambitious and widely varied double-album.
 At the time, I heard the first single, the “rat in cage” song, and I thought this latest effort wasn’t for me.
 I actually went out and sold my Smashing Pumpkins CDs, which I had been collecting since shortly after the release of their debut, Gish.

 It wasn’t until later that I found out there were some strong tracks on the third official record from the band.
 “1979” is a well-loved classic.
-Even Pavement covered the song, and they had their own song with the lyrics, “I don’t understand what they mean, and I could really give a f**k,” referring to SP.
+Even Pavement covered the song, and they had their own song with the lyrics, “I don’t understand what they mean, and I could really give a f**k,” in reference to SP.

 Read more…